codex-storage/codex-contracts-eth/Readme.md

-Dagger Contracts
+Codex Contracts
 ================

-An experimental implementation of the contracts that underlay the Dagger storage network.
+An experimental implementation of the contracts that underlay the Codex storage network.
 Its goal is to experiment with the rules around the bidding process, the storage contracts, the storage proofs and the host collateral.
 Neither completeness nor correctness are guaranteed at this moment in time.